Strictly determined game: Formal definition

-In game theory, a strictly determined game is a two-player zero-sum game that has at least one Nash equilibrium with both players using pure strategies.
+A strictly determined game is a two-player zero-sum game that has at least one Nash equilibrium with both players using pure strategies.
+The value of such a game, v, is known as the value of the game.
+It represents the minimum payoff guaranteed to the maximizing player and the maximum loss the minimizing player must accept, regardless of their opponent's strategy.
 The value of a strictly determined game is equal to the value of the equilibrium outcome.
-Most finite combinatorial games, like tic-tac-toe, chess, draughts, and go, are strictly determined games.